-In his article, Yuriy Stasyuk writes about misconceptions that exist among Slavic immigrants in North America about American Evangelical churches.
+In his article, Slavic immigrant to the U.S. Yuriy Stasyuk writes about the misconceptions among Slavic Christian immigrants in North America about American Evangelical churches.

 It is no secret that I grew up in the Slavic (Ukrainian/Russian) church.
-It is also not a secret that I don’t fully agree with all of its traditions, theology, and trajectories.
+It is also not a secret that I don’t entirely agree with its traditions, theology, and trajectories.
 That said, Slavic’s are a great people, not worse or better than any other people.
 Like with any other people group, some Slavic’s tend to be superstitious, religious, and culturally elitist.
 Some think they are better and more right than any other group.
-Fortunately there are more Slavic’s that are humble, kind, and I am honored to know them or of them.
-That said, there are specific rumors that often rise up in certain Slavic church communities.
+Fortunately, there are more Slavic’s that are humble, kind, and I am honored to know them or of them.
+That said, there are specific rumors that often rise in individual Slavic church communities.
 These rumors are regarding “American Churches.”
-Obviously there are some Slavic’s that don’t hold to such incorrect ideas, but there are enough that do.
+Some Slavic’s don’t hold to such inaccurate perceptions, but there are enough that do.

-This one I literally heard in person on many occasions.
-One particular time, there was a group of older people scolding a group of youths.
+This one I heard in person on many occasions.
+One time, there was a group of older people scolding a group of youths.
 They proceeded to vilify the fact that the young people visited an American church.
-In the midst of this the older people pronounced that “those who go to American churches do it because they want an easy Christianity that allows sin.”
-Their (silly) argument continued after I left.
+In the midst of this, the older people pronounced that “those who go to American churches do it because they want an easy Christianity that allows sin.”
+Their argument continued after I left.
 I heard this same idea more times than I can count.
-Even now there are people who still assume that anyone who leaves a Russian Church for an American one, is obviously leaving to a place where its “easier” to be a Christian because more sins are permitted.
-Rubbish!
-This idea is created because some Slavic’s have created a big list of cultural rules.
-As some people earnestly sacrifice much to “follow the rules” they see others who don’t “follow the rules.”
-And thus (subconsciously) this idea is born that “our Christianity is harder and needs more sacrifices therefore its holier than theirs.”
+Some people assume that anyone who leaves a Russian-speaking church for an American congregation will be at a place where it is “easier” to be a Christian.
+There, “more sins are permitted.”
+This idea exists because some Slavic’s have created a long list of cultural rules.
+As some people earnestly sacrifice much to “follow the rules,” they see others who don’t “follow the rules.”
+Thus the idea is born that “our Christianity is harder and needs more sacrifices; therefore, it is holier than theirs.”

-The only problem is “our Christianity” very often refers to cultural, not Biblical rules.
-For example if Slavic’s mandate women to wear skirts, and see women from other nationalities not wearing them, there is a propensity to judge them as disobedient.
-Everyone is free to do as they please, but to judge another culture because they don’t do what you do is outside the bounds of Biblical Christianity.
-In my own experience, I found those that were being judged had far deeper roots into Biblical Christianity than those doing the judging.
-I also found out why the judged had it “easier,” it was because they had the Gospel, and Christ’s burden is indeed “easy” (Mat 11:28-30).
+The only problem is that “our Christianity” very often refers to cultural, not Biblical rules.
+For example, if Slavic’s mandate women to wear skirts and not trousers and see women from other nationalities not wearing them, there is a propensity to judge them as disobedient.
+Everyone is free to do as they please, but to be critical of another culture because they don’t do what you do is outside the bounds of Biblical Christianity.
+In my own experience, I found that those that were criticized had deeper roots in Biblical Christianity than those doing the judging.
+I also found out why those under criticism had it “easier,” it was because they had the Gospel, and Christ’s burden is indeed “easy” (Mat.11:28-30).

-Recently, the world is undergoing a big demographic change, in part due to social engineering.
+The world is undergoing a significant demographic change.
 As if the flood gates have broken, most societies are becoming very open to divorce.
-The world has changed from pride and selfishness in “maintaining family honor” to the pride and selfishness in “following your feelings.”
-Where in the past, even non-believers would not divorce, due to social stigma and to maintain their pride, today even believers get divorced.
+The world has changed from the pride of “maintaining family honor” to the selfishness of “following your feelings and desires.”
+In the past, even non-believers would not divorce due to social stigma.
+Today, even members of conservative Evangelical churches file divorced.

-I once spoke with a man who was convinced that all American churches are filled with divorcees.
-I tried to bring up Mars Hill Church as a counter example.
+I once spoke with a Slavic Christian gentleman who thought that all American churches are full of divorced/separated people.
+I tried to bring up Mars Hill Church as a counterexample.
 He stated that “everyone” was divorced there.
-I tried to call out the error in his (rude) hyperbole.
-Ultimately he admitted he had never even been to Mars Hill, but was still convinced they and everyone else in American churches was divorced.
-He was not the only one I have heard this from.
-Many of the people who I called my friends have said this as well.
-The problem in part is the media is quick to make wild statements like “50% of Christians are divorced” or “More Christians than nonbelievers are divorced.”
-However, when this is critically reviewed, you will find that active conservative Christian divorce rates are less by at least 35%.
-Though it should be noted that divorce rates in our modern world are rising.
-However, it’s interesting that Russia has a higher divorce rate than the United States, according to some, in 2012, Russia had the world’s highest divorce rate.
-[1, 2]
+I tried to call out the error in his hyperbole.
+Ultimately, he admitted he had never even been to Mars Hill but still believed that divorce was a widespread practice among American Christians.
+Many people who I called my friends have said this as well.
+The problem in part is that the media is quick to make bold statements like “Fifty percent of Christians are divorced” or “More Christians than nonbelievers are divorced.”
+However, when we take a closer look, we find out that the divorce rate among conservative Christians is not high.
+However, it’s interesting that Russia has a higher divorce rate than the United States.
+In fact, the world’s highest (in 2012).

 “Divorce Rate.” http://www.divorcerate.org/ (29.01.2013).